Rotwang9000/plugin/README.md

 After installation, the extension will automatically run on websites.
 You can configure its behaviour by clicking the extension icon in your browser toolbar.

+### Default Settings

+By default, the extension works with the following settings:
+- **Enabled**: ON - The extension is active
+- **Auto-Accept**: ON - Automatically clicks accept buttons
+- **Smart Mode**: ON - Uses smart detection (no consent required)
+- **Cloud Mode**: OFF - Requires consent to enable
+- **Privacy Mode**: OFF - Requires consent to enable
+- **GDPR Compliance**: ON - Ensures compliance with regulations

+Features requiring consent will prompt you for permission when you attempt to enable them.

 ### Rating Cookie Dialogs

 1. Visit websites with cookie consent dialogs